- Best overall card for travel insurance: Chase Sapphire Reserve

 Southwest Rapid Rewards® Plus Credit Card

-after spending $1,000 on purchases in the first 3 months from account opening.
+40,000 Bonus points after you spend $3,000 on purchases in the first 4 months from account opening.

 The Southwest Rapid Rewards® Plus Credit Card is the popular airline’s entry-level card and offers solid value for those who fly with the carrier at least once a year.
 It comes with a few easy-to-use perks like 3,000 Southwest points every year after your first cardmember anniversary and two EarlyBird check-ins per year.
 It’s a good option for those who want to earn Southwest points on an ongoing basis and not have to pay a high annual fee.